Autonomy Instead of Waiting: How Ukraine Is Restructuring Its Energy Supply During the War

 4 February 14:48

-More than 9,000 individual entrepreneurs have already applied for one-time state aid to ensure autonomous operation during emergency power outages.
+More than 9,000 individual entrepreneurs have already applied for one-time government assistance to ensure uninterrupted operations during emergency power outages.
 In addition, banks have received more than 270 applications for preferential loans to purchase generators.

 This was reported by Prime Minister Yulia Svyrydenko, according to "Komersant Ukrainian".